 Human rights and information

-The tennis player argues that before formalizing the relationship – whose figures have not been disclosed – he informed himself about the country that hires him and that he also visited it.
-He did it in December, when he met with some young people in Riyadh to complete the announcement, made while the Australian Open was being played, which he could not attend due to an injury that cut short his comeback.
+The tennis player argues that before formalizing the relationship – whose figures have not been disclosed – he informed himself regarding the country that hires him and that he also visited it.
+He did it in December, when he met with some young people in Riyadh to complete the announcement, made while the Australian Open was being played, which he might not attend due to an injury that cut short his comeback.
 “Are there things that need to be improved?
 Definitely.
 I don’t agree with all that [sobre los derechos humanos], not at all.
 It is a country very backward in many things.
 If you don’t get the evolution I will say: I was completely wrong.
-But there are many countries that have been accepted and respected, that came from a very difficult situation regarding all these rights, and about which today there is a totally different vision.
+But there are many countries that have been accepted and respected, that came from a very difficult situation regarding all these rights, and regarding which today there is a totally different vision.
 Let me work,” emphasizes Nadal, who does not consider that he has disappointed people: “There is a lack of information.”
 It did transpire that he plans to open a branch of his academy there, and that the contract will require him to spend time each year in the desert.
 And he continues.

 “I don’t think Saudi needs me to cleanse its image.
 It is a country that has opened up to the world, with great potential.
 It is logical that the world is going there and the feeling is that everything is bought with money.
 And now Rafa has also sold himself to money.
 Yes, I understand [que la gente lo piense]”, he points out before moving on to other topics that go beyond Arabia or the clues.